cbuijs/dead-domains/README.md

 # dead-domains
 Check/Tested domains that are active, inactive or invalid.

-Source of the domains tested is https://raw.githubusercontent.com/cbuijs/accomplist/master/standard/plain.black.domain.list
+Source of the domains tested are hosted here: https://raw.githubusercontent.com/cbuijs/accomplist/master/standard

 Will be updated every 24 hours.

-PyFunceble is used to create the lists, check it here: https://github.com/funilrys/PyFunceble.git